Find out what your health insurance policy can cover, when it can start, and what you can expect to pay out of pocket.

 If you were covered by a group plan through your former employer, you most likely weren't paying 100 percent of your premium.
-Since COBRA functions like a group plan without the benefit of an employer's assistance, you end up paying around 102 percent of your premium to cover administrative expenses.
+Since COBRA functions like a group plan without the benefit of an employer's assistance, you could end up paying around 102 percent of your premium to cover administrative expenses.

 How soon can my new health care begin?

-When you apply for a health plan, you can request to have your policy go into effect between one and 90 days into the future.
+When you apply for a health plan, you can usually request to have your policy go into effect between one and 90 days into the future.
 Because the application process can take some time, your plan may not start to cover you and your family as soon as you'd like.
 If you need health care as soon as possible and you're getting a quote through eHealthInsurance, use eSign on your application to help expedite the underwriting process.